MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 Since the computer is in the same state at the beginning of each iteration, it experiences no entropy change between each start of a new iteration.
 The entropy change in the system *computer + DM* is therefore to be attributed to the entropy change in the DM only.
-The previous inequation means that for an entropy drope of magnitude :math:`\lvert \Delta S_{DM} \rvert` in the DM, there must be a heat amount of magnitude at least :math:`T_C \lvert \Delta S_{DM} \rvert` expelled to the cooling system.
-We will write :math:`E^{tot}` the total amount of energy given to the computer for the reconstruction and :math:`\lvert \Delta S_{DM}^{tot} \rvert` the magnitude of the total entropy drope in the *DM* during reconstruction.
+The previous inequation means that for an entropy drop of magnitude :math:`\lvert \Delta S_{DM} \rvert` in the DM, there must be a heat amount of magnitude at least :math:`T_C \lvert \Delta S_{DM} \rvert` expelled to the cooling system.
+We will write :math:`E^{tot}` the total amount of energy given to the computer for the reconstruction and :math:`\lvert \Delta S_{DM}^{tot} \rvert` the magnitude of the total entropy drop in the *DM* during reconstruction.
 It follows from the previous equation, from our formula for energy conservation and from the fact the temperature of the cooling system is constant, that

 .. math ::